evykassirer/playing-the-internship-game/docs/2-Interviews/questions_to_ask_the interviewer.md

 It's really fun when I get to help make big decisions or have influence on people who make the decisions.
 This is easier at a smaller company though.

+#### [Something related to their company]

+It's nice to have a question that's totally related to something they do that I'm curious about and want clarification on - it also shows I know stuff about them.